 - In Tag triggers, click Choose existing trigger to set up a trigger for your tag.

-- Pick All page views and click OK.
-In this way, a data layer event will be sent every time the visitor refreshes the page.
+- Pick All page views and click Save.
+We use All page views because it makes sure that a data layer event is sent every time a user refreshes a page.

-Note: If you are using page view triggers in Google Tag Manager, you need to change them to window loaded so that they fire after the information about consent is received.
+Note: If you’re using page view triggers in Google Tag Manager, you’ll need to change them to window-loaded to fire when consent details are received.

-- Repeat the process for other consent types you want to have in Google Tag Manager.
+- Repeat steps 3–11 for the other consent types you want to have in Google Tag Manager.

 - Test your tags in debug mode.